My research asks two questions:

 I am also currently working toward a PhD in Dr. Jeff Falke's Freshwater Fish Ecology Lab at the University of Alaska Fairbanks.
 My dissertation explores how shifting thermal and streamflow regimes will impact watersheds bordering the Gulf of Alaska and the salmon that live within them.
 I expect to finish at the end of 2021.

 See a current list of my publications, technical reports, and outreach materials on ResearchGate.

-In October 2019, I co-organized a workshop titled, Advancing scientific knowledge of mining impacts on salmonid-bearing watersheds.
+In October 2019, I co-organized a workshop with Erin Sexton titled, Advancing scientific knowledge of mining impacts on salmonid-bearing watersheds.
 Products from the workshop are found here.
 The website will be updated as new products arise.

 Due to interest expressed by workshop participants, in October 2020 I completed an overview of recent environmental monitoring efforts related to mining operations in watersheds shared by Alaska and British Columbia.
 My primary objective was to concisely describe and reference recently collected government data and identify potential information gaps.
 The data brief can be viewed and downloaded here.